-Additionally, Current and LTS releases (not Nightlies) have GPG signed copies of SHASUM256.txt files available as SHASUM256.txt.asc.
+Current and LTS releases (but not Nightlies) also have the GPG detached signature of SHASUMS256.txt available as SHASUMS256.txt.sig.
 You can use

-gpg to verify that the file has not been tampered with.
+gpg to verify that SHASUMS256.txt has not been tampered with.

-To verify a SHASUM256.txt.asc, you will first need to import all of the GPG keys of individuals authorized to create releases.
+To verify SHASUMS256.txt has not been altered, you will first need to import all of the GPG keys of individuals authorized to create releases.
 They are listed at the bottom of this README under Release Team.
 Use a command such as this to import the keys:

 $ gpg --keyserver pool.sks-keyservers.net --recv-keys DD8F2338BAE7501E3DD5AC78C273792F7D83545D

-gpg --verify SHASUMS256.txt.asc to verify that the file has been signed by an authorized member of the Node.js team.
+gpg --verify SHASUMS256.txt.sig SHASUMS256.txt to verify that the file has been signed by an authorized member of the Node.js team.

-Once verified, use the SHASUMS256.txt.asc file to get the checksum for the binary verification command above.
+Once verified, use the SHASUMS256.txt file to get the checksum for the binary verification command above.

-All security bugs in Node.js are taken seriously and should be reported by emailing email@example.com.
-This will be delivered to a subset of the project team who handle security issues.
-Please don't disclose security bugs publicly until they have been handled by the security team.
+Security flaws in Node.js should be reported by emailing firstname.lastname@example.org.
+Please do not disclose security bugs publicly until they have been handled by the security team.

-Your email will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email within 48 hours indicating the next steps in handling your report.
+Your email will be acknowledged within 24 hours, and you will receive a more detailed response to your email within 48 hours indicating the next steps in handling your report.

-The Node.js project team comprises a group of core collaborators and a sub-group that forms the Core Technical Committee (CTC) which governs the project.
+The Node.js project team comprises a group of core collaborators and a sub-group that forms the Technical Steering Committee (TSC) which governs the project.
 For more information about the governance of the Node.js project, see GOVERNANCE.md.

-Collaborators (which includes CTC members) follow the COLLABORATOR_GUIDE.md in maintaining the Node.js project.
+Collaborators follow the COLLABORATOR_GUIDE.md in maintaining the Node.js project.

-Releases of Node.js and io.js will be signed with one of the following GPG keys:
+Node.js releases are signed with one of the following GPG keys: